cncf/glossary/style-guide.md

 The **category** label will come after the status label, its contents will be capitalized, and consist of the following options:

 - Concept
-- Tool
-- Opposite of "Other Definition"
-- Application
-- Objective
-- Application

-These options give more context about the definition.
-At least one category needs to be selected, however, multiple categories may be used.
+These options give more context as to how the definition is interpreted.
+For now, **concept** is the only category required.

 ```md
 ---